 6. Feedback

-Feedback can help people with Parkinson’s disease, or incomplete spinal cord injury, take longer steps (57,58) and improve walking after transfemoral amputation (59).
-It has been shown to help modulate gait parameters in children with cerebral palsy (60).
-There are other applications to prevent injuries in runners, patterns of hyperextension of knees (61,62), etc..
+Feedback can help people with Parkinson’s disease, or incomplete spinal cord injury to take longer steps (57,58) and improve gait in people after a transfemoral amputation (59).
+It has been seen that it can help modulate gait parameters in children with cerebral palsy (60).
+There are other applications to prevent running injuries, knee hyperextension patterns (61,62), etc.

 All these examples show how biofeedback is an effective and versatile tool that allows patients to adapt specific aspects of their gait.
-In conclusion, the ability to provide biofeedback is one of the greatest assets of VR training.
-Through the incorporation of increased feedback into a game, patient motivation and involvement can be increased.
+In conclusion, the ability to provide biofeedback is one of the great advantages of VR training.
+By incorporating augmented feedback into a game you can increase patient motivation and engagement.

-- Virtual reality and augmented reality are tools that can help us make our trainings more specific, effective and motivating for the patient.
+- Virtual reality and augmented reality are tools that can help make our training more specific, effective and motivating for the patient.

-- We need to know why, what and how we use VR and AR.
-The use of these technologies does not simply mean putting a person in VR glasses and having them perform tasks, or putting them in front of a screen to play.
-We need to think about why we use these tools, i.e. what they give us that is special and distinctive compared to not using them or to other forms of treatment.
-Then we must think about which specific aspect of the treatment we are going to use them for: improving through biofeedback the information about an aspect of the movement, cognitive training in dual tasks, training of daily life situations, etc. And finally, we must think about how we are going to use them: following the six treatment principles explained in this text.
+- We must know why, for what and how we use VR and AR.
+The use of these technologies does not simply mean putting VR goggles on a person and having them perform tasks, or putting them in front of a screen to play.
+We must think about why we use these tools, that is, what they provide us that is special and distinctive compared to not using them or compared to other forms of treatment.
+Then we must think about which specific aspect of the treatment we are going to use them for: improving movement information through biofeedback, cognitive training in dual tasks, training daily life situations, etc. And finally, we must think about how we are going to use them: following the six treatment principles explained in this text.

-- It is advisable to design treatments in which motor and cognitive aspects are combined.
-As has been commented throughout the text, VR and AR, together with other cognitive rehabilitation systems and platforms, can be used in conjunction with gait training, balance training, or upper limb training, to name just a few.
+- It is advisable to design treatments that combine motor and cognitive aspects.
+As discussed throughout the text, VR and AR, together with other systems and platforms of cognitive rehabilitation, can be used jointly with gait training, balance training, or upper limb training, to name just a few.

 Bibliography